-This is a 3-day, 6-weapon event held annually on the first weekend in March.
+This is a 3-day, 6-weapon event held annually.
 For the subsequent twelve months, the results will be used for BVF team and individual selection for representative matches.
 These include the Veterans World Championships, the Veterans European Team Championships and various international events.

 Relevance: critical, if you want to be GBR Champion.

 The AGM and a social evening are also held this weekend.

 Separate competitions are held for age groups Cat 1 (40-49), Cat 2 (50-59), Cat 3 (60-69) and Cat 4 (70+).
 For the subsequent twelve months, the results will be used for selection for the Veterans World Championships and Veterans European Team Championships.